swiftlang/swift-evolution/proposals/testing/XXXX-issue-severity-warning.md

 public var isFailure: Bool
 ```

-For more details, refer to the [Issue Documentation](https://developer.apple.com/documentation/testing/issue).
+For more details on `Issue`, refer to the [Issue Documentation](https://developer.apple.com/documentation/testing/issue).

 This revision aims to clarify the functionality and usage of the `Severity` enum and `Issue` properties while maintaining consistency with the existing Swift API standards.